zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 - `/var/ossec/logs/archives/archives.json`: All decoded events - whether they triggered a rule or not
 - `/var/ossec/logs/alerts/alerts.json`: Events that matched a rule above a configurable priority threshold

-> First of all, we have an assumption that you use JSON logs for the log archival process.
+First of all, we have an assumption that you use JSON logs for the log archival process.
 If you do not have `<logall_json>yes<\logall_json>` set, the rest is not helpful for you.
 Neither DuckDB nor Wazuh Indexer can help there.
 This is a strict requirement.
+{: .notice--info}

 Organizations commonly rotate and compress these logs into `.log.gz` or `.json.gz` files for storage and retention.
 This creates two common approaches to historical access that I will define below.